Fallenbagel/jellyseerr/docs/using-jellyseerr/users/README.md

 #### Display Language

-Users can override the [global display language](../settings/README.md#display-language) to use Overseerr in their preferred language.
+Users can override the [global display language](../settings/README.md#display-language) to use Jellyseerr in their preferred language.

 #### Discover Region & Discover Language